Dan: The representatives of Patty and Mildred Hill.

 - Lampshaded in Double Dare (1986), when Harvey began singing a different version of the song (same lyrics, different cadence), but cuts himself off before he sings the sixth word, saying Nickelodeon would have to pay royalties if he sang another word.

 - The copyrighted version appears to be Kousei Kougami's favorite song in Kamen Rider OOO.
 He often sings it while baking cakes.

 - Played with in an episode of Community.
-The episode opens with them mostly through the song, only singing the last "to you" on screen.
-Then one character wonders aloud why they didn't sing the actual "happy birthday" part.
+The episode opens with the cast just finishing singing the song, with only "...to you!" being shown on screen, which would be acceptable under copyright law.
+Then it's revealed that the episode didn't cut off any lyrics; "To you" was, in fact, the only part they sang.
 It's then justified in-universe in that the party is for Troy, who as a Jehovah's Witness technically isn't allowed to celebrate his birthday.